imanuell/habitat/www/source/blog/2017-10-05-Introducing-Composites.html.md

 ## Conclusion

 We're excited to hear what you have to say about composite packages.
 What worked for you?
 What do you wish they did differently?
 How do you think you might use them in your own infrastructure?
 [Let us know!](http://slack.habitat.sh/)

-TODO:
-* add a reconfigure hook for nginx proxy
-* hard-code localhost for the app server?
-Drive home the colocation part
-* push code to my repository